JustinCally/VicmapR/README.md

 [{bcdata} R package](https://bcgov.github.io/bcdata/), which allows for a responsive and precise querying process.

+## Migration of Victoria’s Open Data Geoserver

+**From March 2023 (`VicmapR v0.2.0`) the way `VicmapR` obtains data has changed**

+In March 2023 the data platform used by `VicmapR` will be migrated with the legacy platform discontinued.
+Changes have been to the `VicmapR` package to allow for the conversion and translation of of code in an effort to ensure legacy code still works.
+However, the migration may have unseen consequences and users are encouraged to review code.

 ## Installation

 You can install the released version from CRAN with: